Lesson 2 - Conditional, Functions, User-input and Errors

 Figure 6.1: Function schema

 When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
-Inside the function, we use a return statement to send a result back to whoever asked for it.
+Inside the function, we use a return statement to send a result back.
 Let’s try running our function:

 converted_temp = fahr_to_celsius(32)